1jour1vin

 Rated estate (2021 guide) Recommended

-The aromas of summer berries and dark plums are quite robust, with notes of violet and blackcurrant.
-The palate has a soft, pastry-like tannic texture, slightly grainy and layered.
-Very fresh and elegant finish.
+Aromas of summer berries and dark plums are quite bold, with notes of violet and blackcurrant.
+On the palate, it has a soft, pastry-like tannic texture that is slightly grainy and layered.
+The finish is very fresh and elegant.

 Wine Green